menu

 Setting & Lifestyle

 Cove City - Dover is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 As is often the case in a small town, Cove City - Dover doesn't have a public transportation system that people use for their commute.